A disability services provider caught underpaying workers $13.6 million has promised to back-pay them in full.

 “The Court-Enforceable Undertaking commits Activ to stringent measures to protect their employees, including funding three external audits over the next three years and setting up a clear process for workers or their representatives to dispute their rate of pay.

-“This matter serves as a warning to all organisations that if you don’t prioritise workplace compliance, you risk underpaying staff on a large scale and face a massive back-payment bill.
-Any employers with questions about their lawful workplace obligations should contact us.”
+“This matter serves as a warning to all organisations that if you don’t prioritise workplace compliance, you risk underpaying staff on a large scale and face a massive back-payment bill.”

 To connect with us, please follow us on